Brazil at the Paralympics

-Pereira won three of Brazil's four gold medals in 1988, the fourth coming from swimmer Graciana Moreira Alves.
-In 1992, four Brazilian athletes each won a gold medal in track and field, while the country's two gold in 1996 were won in swimming (José Arnulfo Medeiros) and Judo (Antônio Tenório).
-Da Silva took another gold in 2000, adding to Brazil's four golds in track and field and one in swimming that year.
-The 2004 Games saw the country's best result to date, with fourteen gold medals, of which five in athletics.
-Swimmer Clodoaldo Silva became Brazil's most successful Paralympian in history, winning six gold medals in the pool, and Brazil also started the men's football 5-a-side dominination, defeating Argentina in a penalty shoot-out in the final.
-(In the 7-a-side event, Brazil finished second, after a 1–4 defeat to Ukraine.)
-In 2008, athletics provided another four gold medals, boccia two, Judo one, and swimming eight (four each from Daniel Dias and André Brasil).
+Pereira won three of Brazil's four gold medals in 1988, the fourth coming from para swimmer Graciana Moreira Alves.
+In 1992, four Brazilian para athletes each won a gold medal in track and field, while the country's two gold in 1996 were won in para swimming, with José Arnulfo Medeiros and para judo, with Antônio Tenório.
+Da Silva took another gold in 2000, adding to Brazil's four golds in track and field and one in para swimming that year.
+At the 2004 Games there were fourteen gold medals, of which five in para-athletics.
+Para swimmer Clodoaldo Silva became Brazil's most successful Paralympian in history, winning six gold medals in the pool, and Brazil also started the men's football 5-a-side dominination, defeating Argentina in a penalty shoot-out in the final.
+In the 7-a-side event, Brazil finished second, after a 1–4 defeat to Ukraine.

+At the 2008 edition, para-athletics provided another four gold medals, boccia two, para judo one, and para swimming eight (four each from Daniel Dias and André Brasil).
 In football, Brazil finished fourth in the 7-a-side event, with losses to Ukraine (0-6) and Iran (0-4) in the final round.
 The country did, however, successfully defend for the first time its Paralympic title in 5-a-side football, defeating China 2–1 in the final.

-Brazil debuted at the 2014 Winter Paralympics in Sochi, sending two athletes.
+Brazil debuted at the Winter Paralympics during 2014 edition in Sochi, sending two para athletes.
 This made Brazil the second tropical nation ever to have competed at the Winter Paralympics, after Uganda and the third country in South America to have done so, the others being Chile and Argentina.

+At the 2026 Winter Paralympics hosted in Milan and Cortina d'Ampezzo, Brazil won the first medal in their Winter Paralympics history – para cross-country skier Cristian Ribera earned a silver medal in the Men's sprint - sitting.
+Ribera's achievement also represented the first medal for a tropical nation and South America at the Winter Games.